What are the different types of FireWire® connectors?

 When FireWire® was first introduced, the connectors used four pins.
 This version of the standard is known as FireWire® 400 and uses the smallest connector of all the different versions of the standard.
 A variation of this type of connector uses six pins, although the additional connections only provide power to external devices and do not provide additional transfer speed.
 The four-pin and six-pin FireWire® connectors are called alpha connectors, and the six-pin version is considerably larger.

-See also What is a network diagnostic?
+See also What is a syntax error?

 The third type of FireWire® connector is commonly known as a beta connector.
 This connector uses nine pins and is physically larger than the four or six pin versions.
 Beta connectors are used with FireWire® 800 devices, although they are compatible with the correct adapters.
 When a FireWire® 800 device designed to use a beta connector is connected to a FireWire® 400 device or port, performance and transfer speeds are often affected.